All Episodes

 That's how they're approaching.

-You really want to be a guy that kills Obama care.
+You really want to be a guy that kills Obamacare.

-I asked that of Scott Brown.
+I asked that if Scott Brown.

 It's a badge of honor with these guys.